jotech/gapseq/docs/install.md

 ## SBML support
 The Systems Biology markup Language (SBML) can be used to exchange model files between gapseq and other programs.

+The above installationn instructions for linux systems and using conda should already include the SBML support.
+If there were no errors during the installation, you are all set using gapseq with SBML format exports.

 Occasionally, the installation can cause some issues that is why SBML is listed as optional dependency.
 There should be a ``libsbml`` package (version 5.18.0 or later) available for most linux distributions:
 ```